CyrusMoreno/alpacas-r-socute/gs/xl.md

 [^1]: the Beginner's Excel Tutorial - Data Science/Analysis and Beyond.
-Feb 24, 2022 https://youtu.be/TPBS-7OkSnM
+[Feb 24, 2022](https://youtu.be/TPBS-7OkSnM).